 2010 Draft, Round 3 – San Francisco 49ers

-Bowman is a four-time First-Team All-Pro and winner of the 2013 Butkus award for NFL linebackers.
+Bowman was a four-time, First-Team All-Pro and winner of the 2013 Butkus award for NFL linebackers.

 90. Pat Donovan, DE, Stanford